ConnerWill/invidious-installer/docs/README.md

 This is by no means a complete list of options; to see all configuration options, view the example config that is included in the main Invidious repository
 : ***[config.example.yml](https://raw.githubusercontent.com/iv-org/invidious/master/config/config.example.yml)***

-> Configuration options with empty values are unset by default

 ---

 IP